 (6) Be there for you.
 Received by Roberto.

 Head buzzing, Alice stared over Claire’s shoulder towards Talib.

-The man was crouched in front of Lita while Maria’s companions watched on from a meter away.
+The man was crouched in front of Lita while Maria’s companions watched on from a litte ways away.
 He was busily folding a dark blue piece of paper.
 When he finished, he presented a folded lotus to Lita which she accepted before running back to the other men.

 Alice returned her attention to the notebook.
 The first letters chronologically spelled out clearly: I am—